-The Department of Nursing annually admits approximately half of the upper-level nursing cohort through the College Admission Pathway.
+The Department of Nursing annually admits approximately half of the upper-division (300/400 level courses) nursing cohort through the College Admission Pathway.
 Those wishing to pursue Nursing at Southern Connecticut State University, should select BS Nursing as their program of interest on their application.
 Students admitted to the university will begin with a declared major in Healthcare Studies.
 This program includes the necessary prerequisite coursework for the Nursing Program and optimal advisement towards the nursing application requirements (see Nursing Application Requirements section).
-Once admitted to the Nursing Program, students begin their final two years enrolled in the upper-level nursing coursework with a declared major in Nursing, along with those admitted through the high school admission pathway.
+Once admitted to the Nursing Program, students begin their final two years enrolled in the upper-division nursing coursework with a declared major in Nursing, along with those admitted through the high school admission pathway.

 Minimum Application Eligibility Requirements